Camilotk/petclinic/PROGRESS.md

 - [ ] Pet Repository
 - [ ] Pet RepositoryImpl
 - [ ] Pet Controller
-- [ ] Migrate from H2 to PostgreSQL in Main
 - [ ] Add Test Database as H2
 - [ ] Write Unit Tests with JUnit 7
 - [ ] Unit Test for Race